 Our Board of Directors

 The Wisconsin Canoe Heritage Museum, Inc is a 501c3 non-profit registered in the state of Wisconsin.
 We have a membership that elects a governing Board of Directors, who in turn contract an Executive Director to manage the affairs of WCHM.
 Membership is open to all, and we welcome your participation at all levels.
-Our current board includes: President Dan Miller; Vice President Lynn Herman; Treasurer Deane Wilkinson; Secretary Anna Demers; and At Large Directors Benson Gray, Ron Carlson, Mike Knuth, Ed Peters, Dan Dietz, Sue Sandberg, and Jamie Dunn.
+Our current board includes: President Mike Knuth; Vice President Jamie Dunn; Treasurer Deane Wilkinson; Secretary Jed Malischke; and At Large Directors Benson Gray, Ron Carlson, Dan Miller, Dan Dietz, Sue Sandberg.

 Benson GrayI grew up in Old Town, Maine and have always loved canoes so it was very exciting to learn that many other people feel the same way about these wonderful boats.
 My work with computers along with my interest in the history of canoes had led to some interesting collaborations.
 I started a project to scan the Old Town Canoe Company catalogs in the 1990s.
 This later developed into a much bigger effort covering a variety of canoe manufacturers with a lot of help from Dan Miller and others.
 My largest wooden canoe history project was to get most of the Old Town, Carleton, and Kennebec build records scanned.
 Projects like these have made the history of canoes more available to everyone but the real essence of an organization like the Wisconsin Canoe Heritage Museum involves connecting the people who share an interest in wooden canoes.